superv/platform/README.md

 This would run the migrations located in your addon's `database/migrations` folder if any.

-While developing and addon, you can use `addon:reinstall` command to uninstall and install again.
+While developing an addon, you can use `addon:reinstall` command to uninstall and install again.
 And also `addon:uninstall` to uninstall it.

 Note that, uninstalling an addon rollbacks all it's migrations, thus would drop related database tables.